mabulgu/mabulgu/README.md

   - https://www.diffblue.com/resources/a-guide-to-microservices-design-patterns-for-java/

-I code in Java, Python, and Go.
-Feel free to checkout my GH contributions.
+I used to code in Java, but I mostly use Python, Go, and Rust nowadays.
+Feel free to check out my GH contributions.